coreinfrastructure/best-practices-badge/doc/criteria.md

   if there is at least one FLOSS tool that can implement this criterion in the selected language.
   Examples of compiler warning flags include gcc/clang "-Wall".
-  Examples of a "safe" language mode include Javascript "use strict" and perl5's "use warnings".
+  Examples of a "safe" language mode include JavaScript "use strict" and perl5's "use warnings".
   A separate "linter" tool is simply a tool that examines the source code to look for code quality errors or common simple mistakes.